XieXingshan/Learn-Pthread/README.md

-# this is some a lists of example to learn pthread.
+# this is some examples to learn pthread.